-Kerry Walk, Ph.D.
-Interim President Ahmanson Hall, 2nd floor kwalk@otis.edu (310) 665-6988
+Bruce Ferguson President Ahmanson Hall, 2nd Floor bferguson@otis.edu (310) 665-6988

-Responsible for the College's mission, vision, success, and well-being.
-Working with the Board of Trustees, Provost, Vice Provost, and Vice Presidents, the President oversees the College's strategic long-range planning, enrollment and curriculum, fundraising and fiscal management, external relations, and community engagement.
+Responsible for the college's mission, vision, success, and well-being.
+Working with the board of trustees, provost, and vice presidents, the president oversees the college's strategic long-range planning, enrollment and curriculum, fundraising and fiscal management, external relations, and community engagement.

-Randall Lavender Acting Provost

-Ahmanson Hall, 2nd floor rlavender@otis.edu (310) 665-6988
+Randall Lavender Provost Ahmanson Hall, 2nd Floor rlavender@otis.edu (310) 665-6988

 Oversees the quality of undergraduate, graduate, and continuing education programs, as well as academic support services and public programming.
-As the Chief Academic Officer of the College, acts on behalf of the President in the President's absence.
+As the chief academic officer of the college, acts on behalf of the president in the president's absence.
+Otis College of Art and Design